getditto/safer_ffi/README.md

 # ⚠️ WIP ⚠️

-This is currently still being developed and in an experimental stage, hence its not being published to crates.io yet.
+This is currently still being developed and at an experimental stage, hence its not being published to crates.io yet.